2 Day Summer Minibus Tour: South Coast, Glacier Hike & Jokursarlon Multi-day tour

 Heading off day nr.
 2 is Jökulsárlón glacier lagoon, a 200m deep glacial lake fed by Breiðamerkurjökull, an outlet glacier of Europe’s largest glacier.
 Fed enormous icebergs all year round the lagoon is usually filled with ice that floats south.
 Tröll Expeditions will give you the opportunity to book a boat ride between the icebergs during summer time and get a closer look of the millenary ice.
 If boating is not your thing, then we walk alongside the glacier lagoon enjoying the magnificent views and dead silence of Icelandic nature.
 Diamond Beach On the other side of the road the icebergs from Jökulsárlón glacier lagoon float into the Atlantic Ocean where they are quickly thrown back to shore by the tide and winds.
 This black sand beach is full of smaller ice rocks in all shapes and sizes, sparkling like diamonds in the daylight.
 The ice itself comes in all shades of white and blue forming beautiful contrasts, guaranteed to make your Instagram account pop!
 Glacier Hike To complete our perfect adventure we will hike an outlet glacier spawning from the one of the largest glaciers in the country.
 After meeting our highly trained glacier guides and strapping on our safety and glacier equipment, including helmets, harnesses, crampons and ice axes we hike on the ice for an hour and a half.
 A spectacular experience and opportunity to learn more about this breathtaking and increasingly rare natural phenomena.
 What are you waiting for?
 Come and join us to check all the fun stuff we can do in the southern region, including glacier hiking!
 This is the ultimate Icelandic experience with a small group and experienced guide guaranteed.
 Start your adventure now by booking a date.

-Hiking boots (available for rent) Outdoor clothes
+Hiking boots (also available for rent)

-You will have plenty of chances for bathroom breaks and to buy snacks on the way.
 Age limit for Glacier Hike is 8 years old.

 We begin the journey by whizzing along the lovely south shore.
 We will cross over the ebony sands of Sólheimar, resting calmly under Mýrdalsjökull glacier, and head towards Iceland's most picturesque lighthouse, Dyrhólaey, where the view nearly provides a full panoramic vision of the entire south coast.